 Explanation:

-• unsubscribe: Clean up subscriptions when no longer needed.
+• disconnect: Clean up subscriptions when no longer needed.

 12. Render the Room Component